bharathikalai/Docker/docker_part2/readme.md

 - [x] FROM: Creates the first layer (the base image).
 - [x] COPY: Adds files to the image, creating another layer.
 - [x] RUN: Executes commands in the image and creates another layer.
-### These layers are cached so that if the build process is repeated and nothing has changed in the Dockerfile, Docker can reuse the cached layers.
-This speeds up future builds.
+_These layers are cached so that if the build process is repeated and nothing has changed in the Dockerfile, Docker can reuse the cached layers.
+This speeds up future builds_
 ---

 ## Architecture :